-- 1 lb Goat’s Milk Soap base (you can find at a craft store or online)
+- 1 lb Goat’s milk soap base (you can find it at a craft store or use the kind I did)

 - 3 Tbsp.
-Manuku Honey (or just whatever honey you have in the cabinet!)
+Manuku Honey (something like this or just whatever honey you have in the cabinet!)

-- A Mold (Soap/Cake molds, wood or ice cube trays all work – I found Silicone molds are the easiest and used this adorbs Honeycomb mold to make many smaller soaps)
+- A Soap mold (soap/mini cake molds, wood or ice cube trays all work – I found Silicone molds are the easiest and used this adorbs honeycomb mold to make many smaller soaps)

 - 3-4 Tbsp.
 Oatmeal

 - Essential Oils to Scent